 The timing of ISO exercises also could positively or negatively affect your liability for the higher ordinary-income tax rates, the 20% long-term capital gains rate and the NIIT.

-With your tax advisor, evaluate the risks and crunch the numbers to determine the best strategy for you.
+See Case Study 1 for additional information and, with your tax advisor, evaluate the risks and crunch the numbers to determine the best strategy for you.